electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ---
 ### *A trail that will always hold memories*

-I'm not sure when the desire to push myself physically first entered my thoughts; might have been while taking weight to speed up the weakest link in a group heading out to climb Elderado Peak while I was first being introduced to mountaineering or maybe it was my challenge of trying to hit all the side peaks while my family did the Tongariro Crossing.
-What I do know is that it truly crystallized while climbing Mount Rainier in June, car-to-car in 14 hours, when my climbing partner lamented the fact that his head lamp dying during the night contributed five hours to his 33 hour completion of the Wonderland Trail, a trail my Mom had just won a permit for that I had already invited myself onto.
+I'm not sure when the desire to push myself physically first entered my thoughts.
+Perhaps it was while taking weight to speed up the weakest link in a group heading out to climb Elderado Peak when I was first being introduced to mountaineering or maybe it was my challenge of trying to hit all the side peaks while my family did the Tongariro Crossing.
+What I do know is that it truly crystallized while climbing Mount Rainier in June, car-to-car in 14 hours.
+My climbing partner waws lamenting about the fact that his head lamp dying during the night contributed five hours to his 33 hour completion of the Wonderland Trail, a trail my Mom had just won a permit and I had already invited myself onto.

  I had originally signed on to the 8-night permit in order to spend time with my parents and I didn't want to deviate from that goal.
-So at no point was I going to be going for speed or trying to set an impressive time, but with the thought that those were things people were doing on this trail, I realized in some way this would be my opportunity to taste what really pushing myself could be like.
+So at no point was I going to be going for speed or trying to set an impressive time, but knowing that those were things people were doing on this trail, I realized in some way this would be my opportunity to taste what really pushing myself could be like.

 I put little thought into the trip even after an email to those on the permit with an [article](https://www.msn.com/en-us/travel/article/infinity-war-how-two-women-beat-mt-rainiers-toughest-challenge/ar-AAFCSZy?ocid=spartanntp) detailing the completion by two women of the Rainier Infinity Loop, climbing over Rainier twice and doing the Wonderland Trail.
 On calls with my parents they would suggest maybe exploring a couple different areas, but I committed to nothing and I had no real plan in place.
 The week before my Dad started sending me trip reports of hikes and runs people had done, but I didn’t do much more than scan what was provided.

 I finally started looking up routes while eating lunch on my last day of work before the trip.
 I reviewed emails I had received, searched for trip reports and came across what would be my warden, [*Guide to 100 Peaks at Mount Rainier*](https://sites.google.com/site/guideto100peaks/home).
-Heading to the airport after work I still didn't know what I was setting out to do, but I at least had a couple peaks picked out for the first day, several maps of the park, and a book of route descriptions to lead the way.
+Heading to the airport after work I still didn't know what I was setting out to do, but at least I had a couple peaks picked out for the first day, several maps of the park, and a book of route descriptions to lead the way.

-Fueling up on some delicious home cooked food the night before in my families AirBnB in Packwood, I listed the various options for the peaks I might do the next day to my parents so they would have a sense of where I might be if I didn't show up at our first camp: the three Burroughs, Mount Fremont and its fire lookout, Skyscraper Mountain, and Mineral Mountain.
+Fueling up on some delicious home cooked food the night before in my families AirBnB in Packwood, I listed the various options for the peaks I might do the next day to my parents, so they would have a sense of where I might be if I didn't show up at our first camp: the three Burroughs, Mount Fremont and its fire lookout, Skyscraper Mountain, and Mineral Mountain.
 I had no idea what I would end up doing, but I just knew I was starting at Sunrise Visitor Center and ending at Mystic Lake Campground and my day would take place between them.

 ## [Day 1](https://www.strava.com/activities/2696879913)
 *22.08 miles, 6,224 ft*